namedyangfan/R_Aquanty/SnowAccumulation_R/README.md

 ## <a name="wwtr"></a>write_weighted_temp_raster(crs,mods,tmax_file_path,tmin_file_path,weighted_temp_raster_file_path,weighted_coef)
 * crs: projection of the raster.
 Assumes all the raster files are in the same projection
 * mods: a list of matching patterns, this pattern is used to look for temperature files.
 Assuming *tmin* and *tmax* have the same matching pattern.
+It is recommonded to use *date* as the matching pattern for the temperature file.
 * tmax_file_path: folder directory of the maximum temperature raster
 * tmin_file_path: folder directory of the minimum temperature raster
 * weighted_temp_raster_file_path: the directory where the folder *weighted_temp_raster* can be created.